PhaserEditor2D/PhaserEditor/docs/v2/first-steps.rst

 External editor integration
 ---------------------------

-Phaser Editor uses the Language Server Protocol to edit the HTML, JavaScript, JSON and other web files.
+Phaser Editor uses the Language Server Protocol to edit the HTML, JavaScript, JSON, and other web files.
 It is a protocol used by Visual Studio Code so both editors share a similar experience and configuration.
-However, is a common practice to use Phaser Editor to design the levels, animations and packs, but use VS Code or any other editor to code the game logic.
+However, is a common practice to use Phaser Editor to design the levels, animations, and packs, but use VS Code or any other editor to code the game logic.

 In Phaser Editor you can configure an external editor, and some functions will be delegated to that editor.
 The main toolbar will show a button to launch the external editor and open the current project in it.
 Other parts of the IDE, like the `Scene Editor <scene-editor.html>`_ and the `Project view <workbench.html#project-view>`_ will launch the external editor too, to edit the code files.